Rubix982/Algor/README.md

 ## Description

-This is a semester project - The perfect Dynamic Programming Algorithms Project.
-This is a submission for the CS 302 course offered @ FAST NUCES, under Sir Zeeshan Khan and Sir Waqas Sheikh.
+An interactive Django and Heroku-based application that lets you select 10 classic dynamic and iterative algorithms, their datasets, then compute the results and display them.
 It's meant to serve as a very simply Django application that helps you select an algorithm from a list of Dynamic Algorithms, and a datasets for viable for at least of the algorithms given.

 The application then takes the two components, uses the dataset in the algorithm, and displayts the output on a new page.
 The report for the project has been attached as well.

 ## Intent And Idea

-As required for the project requirements, a GUI application with a 'very nice UI' was needed, which meant to help or serve as a way to ease and see the results obtained from the GUI application.
+A simply UI to explore aglorithms and their results.

 ## File Structure